 Note: Some airlines make you take the baby out of the bassinet during turbulence.
-This was the case with Emirates.
-However, Qantas bassinets have straps across which means this isn’t the case.
+This was the case with Emirates and ANA.
+However, Qantas bassinets usually have straps across, which often means the baby can stay in.

 - Formula (if you use it) or stay hydrated if breastfeeding